Understanding Low Back Pain (LBP): A Comprehensive Guide

 Have persistent pain that doesn’t follow a clear mechanical pattern

-May have seen multiple providers without answers
+Have visited multiple healthcare providers without receiving satisfactory answers

-The Fix:
+The Fix

 Why This Model Works (When Other Treatments Don’t)